Loyalty To Our Priesthood and Covenant

 God’s sanctuary is for God’s people to be in, that they may specifically develop a holy sense of and respect for God’s presence, power, word, and purpose.
-Mixing up worldly leaders with God’s holy sanctuary and allowing unbelievers to be in the sanctuary for their own worldly purposes and proposals is all a hugely disrespectful ignorance of, and sin against, God.
+Mixing up worldly leaders with God’s holy sanctuary and allowing unbelievers to be in the sanctuary for their own worldly purposes and proposals is all a hugely disrespectful ignorance of, a sin and abomination against, God.

-On the other and far more blessed hand, all we need to be, as new covenant Christians, as true disciples of Jesus Christ, is all that God has made us to be – His Own blessed, faithful, and loyal present day “kingdom, priests to His God and Father” (Revelation 1:6), so that “you also, as living stones, are being built up as a spiritual house for a holy priesthood, to offer up spiritual sacrifices acceptable to God, through Jesus Christ” (1 Peter 2:5).
+On the other and far more blessed hand, all we need to be, as new covenant Christians, as true disciples of Jesus Christ, is all that God has made us to be, namely, His Own blessed, faithful, and loyal present day “kingdom, priests to His God and Father” (Revelation 1:6), so that we “also, as living stones, are being built up as a spiritual house for a holy priesthood, to offer up spiritual sacrifices acceptable to God, through Jesus Christ” (1 Peter 2:5).

 Every single day that we live as ministers to our Lord, practicing our priesthood and declaring the same to all Christians, we are being exactly what God has made us to be, and this is also what God has always desired- that He would have a faithful and dedicated people of His covenant and priesthood.

-This is us.
+This is us, right now.
 Let us so gratefully and humbly be all that God has made us to be, His Own “royal priesthood, a holy nation, a people for God’s Own possession, so that you may proclaim the excellencies of Him who has called you out of darkness into His marvelous light” (1 Peter 2:9).